Covid-19 escalation and disciplinary framework for students

 What happens if someone breaks the rules?

 If you see someone who is behaving inappropriately and contrary to guidance, you should raise concerns directly with them in an open, constructive, and polite manner.
 Please remember that some people are exempt from guidelines.
+On campus the Residential Life Team, Student Engagement Ambassadors and the Security Team are there to keep you safe – raise any concerns with them.

 If anyone wilfully or repeatedly breaches University or Government guidance, policies, or laws in relation to Covid-19, they are putting our community at risk: